manosbatsis/scrudbeans/docs/customcomponents.md

 ```

 MapStruct will pick up the interface and generate the actual implementation as usual - the MapStruct annotation
-processor is a transitive dependency of scrudbeans-annotation-processor.
+processor is a transitive dependency of `scrudbeans-annotation-processor-java`
+and `scrudbeans-annotation-processor-kotlin` modules.